 Large Animal Hospital

-- New UF Equine Acupuncture Center: We are proud to announce the September opening of the UF Equine Acupuncture Center in Reddick, Florida.
-This new facility will allow us to provide world-class equine acupuncture in Marion County, often referred to as the Horse Capital of the World.
-The facility will be located adjacent to the Chi Institute of Traditional Chinese Veterinary Medicine and services will be provided by a renowned veterinary acupuncturist, Dr. Huisheng Xie, a longtime member of the UF College of Veterinary Medicine faculty.
+- New UF Equine Acupuncture Center: Last September, we opened the UF Equine Acupuncture Center in Reddick, Florida.
+This new facility now allows us to provide world-class equine acupuncture in Marion County, often referred to as the Horse Capital of the World.
+The facility is adjacent to the Chi Institute of Traditional Chinese Veterinary Medicine and services will be provided by a renowned veterinary acupuncturist, Dr. Huisheng Xie, a longtime member of the UF College of Veterinary Medicine faculty.

 - Clinic Expansion: The UF Pet Emergency Treatment Services clinic in Ocala remains a huge success story.
-Last fall, five-and-a-half years after its opening, the clinic treated approximately 6,070 patients and underwent an expansion to better accommodate its growing caseload.
+As of last fall, five-and-a-half years after its opening, the clinic had treated approximately 6,070 patients and underwent an expansion to better accommodate its growing caseload.
 Located near Paddock Mall, the clinic was remodeled to expand from 5,200 square-feet to 7,700 square-feet.
 The project included a larger waiting room, examination rooms and kennels, another table for procedures, an isolation unit and more work stations.
 In 2016, UF PETS received accreditation from the American Animal Hospital Association.
 The quality of care we offer, coupled with our strong relationship with local veterinary practitioners, has made UF PETS a national model of a university operating a private practice in the community.

-I’m grateful for the support I personally have had in my role as the college’s associate dean for clinical services during my eight-year tenure in hospital leadership, and look forward to seeing what the next decade will bring.
+I’m grateful for the support I personally have had in my role as the college’s associate dean for clinical services during my nine-year tenure in hospital leadership, and look forward to seeing what the next decade will bring.

 Interim Associate Dean for Clinical Services